merlos/iso4217-validator/README.md

 currency_code attribute shall be defined as an string.

-If the currency_code is invalid the validator adds an :invalid message error, if you want to customize the error message you can use:
+If the currency_code is invalid the validator adds an :invalid message error.
+If you want to customize the error message you can use:

 ```ruby
   class TestModel < ActiveRecord::Base